BNNorman/rpi-rgb-led-matrix-animator/README.md

 If you find any omissions let me know.

 If you improve the code - especially regarding execution speed - let me know.

+## Color and Colour

+Sorry guys, I'm English so colour is correct.
+However, I have tried to use color as that seems to be the adopted strategy.
+You may come across the word colour in places - it means the same as color LOL.